tapper/Tapper-autoreport/autoreport-manual.md

 ### Environment Variables

+These variables are expected to be set inside the script to declare meta information or influence behaviour:

 * `TAP[*]`                - Array of TAP lines
 * `TAPDATA[*]`            - Array of YAML lines that contain data in TAP
 * `HEADERS[*]`            - Array of Tapper headers